IfanClarke1/SOC-Wazuh-Lab/README.md

 *Phase 2 - Enumeration*

 Port 445 was identified as the attack surface of choice.
+SMB (Server Message Block) Enumeration allows me to query for details such as users and groups.

+I ran the following Nmap scan:

+nmap -p445 — script smb-protocols (target ip)